 They may be asked, for example, to advise a client as to whether it is required to file a BOI report and to help the client fill in the required information.
 Clients may also need help determining who their beneficial owners are.
 They may also ask when and where they file their report and what to do when the information changes.

-In order to provide advice, it is important for the lawyers in these law firms to familiarize themselves with the Corporate Transparency Act, FinCEN’s final reporting rule, the next two rules FinCEN is required by the CTA to issue, and with any further guidance provided by FinCEN.
+In order to provide advice, it is important for the lawyers in these law firms to familiarize themselves with the Corporate Transparency Act, FinCEN’s final reporting rule, other rules FinCEN issues, and with any further guidance provided by FinCEN.

 Resources from CT Corporation

-CT Corporation has been monitoring all of these developments and has created content regarding the BOI reporting requirement that law firms may find helpful.
+CT Corporation has been monitoring these developments and has created content regarding the BOI reporting requirement that law firms may find helpful.

-We have an article on the reporting rule that can be accessed here: FinCEN issues final rule implementing the reporting requirements of the Corporate Transparency Act.
-This article has a link to the final rule.
+We have an article on the reporting rule that can be accessed here: FinCEN’s beneficial ownership information reporting and access rules – a quick review

 We presented a webinar on BOI reporting under the CTA that may be accessed here: Beneficial ownership information reporting under the Corporate Transparency Act.